 Intrinsically Safe vs Explosion-Proof

 At times electrical equipment must be used or installed in locations where vapors or gases are present.
 These areas are known as “hazardous locations.”
-When equipment needs to be installed in these areas, strict material and design guidelines must be followed.
+When equipment needs to be installed in these areas, the operator must follow rigid material and design guidelines.
 The NEC or National Electrical Code is a document providing guidelines for electricians, electrical contractors, inspectors, and engineers In the United States.
 These guidelines are part of the National Fire Code Series and published by the National Fire Protection Association, with updates every three years.

 The NEC defines protection techniques equipment manufacturers must use when designing equipment intended for use in hazardous areas.
 NEC definitions set the parameters manufacturers must comply with for any component that is to be installed in a hazardous area.
 These definitions are explosion-proof, dust ignition proof, dust-tight, purged/pressurized, intrinsically safe, and hermetically sealed.